GinoShun/VISCAT-Project-Web-Application/README.md

    npm install
    npm start
    ```
-   skip this if nothing happend
    scenario: app crashed - waiting for file changes before starting...
    it means this port has been used
    solution:
    Find processes using port 3000
    ```
+   //skip this if nothing happend
    //get PID from this Command Line lsof -i :3000
    //Terminate the process, change PID to a number